 The extra-curricular activities at Dar Al Marefa are evidently a focus of the school.
 Various clubs are offered across all age groups throughout the year.
 The activities are typically spread out across three sessions and may include sports (tennis, soccer, basketball, gymnastics, karate), arts (craft, pottery, model making, woodcraft), academics (science, math, robotics) as well as less usual activities (3D printing, digital, photography) and linguistics (French, Spanish).
 One of the most sought-after activities is the Islamic programme, which features Holy Quran studies, ethics and values in a structured manner.

-Dar Al Marefa had its first small cohort of IB Diploma students take part in the final exams in May 2018.
-The school has shared its results as follows:
+Dar Al Marefa had its first small cohort of IB Diploma students take part in the final exams in May 2018, and although data was not provided for 2019, the school revealed its results again in 2020.
+The school has again shared its results for 2021 as follows:

 |Highest Diploma points awarded to a candidate||36|